Bring on the Sizzle This Summer 8 New Hot Peppers for 2018

 I had green blood in my veins as a child and remember growing peppers as a little girl from seed.
 They are easy to grow with few pests.
 Occasionally, I find aphids crawling on mine but hosing the critters off is a pleasure!
 I plant my peppers near my tomato plants so once in awhile I find a big ugly tomato worm in the area that needs relocating.
 I always plant at least of two of each hot pepper varieties so that I can harvest one throughout the season off of one plant and wait until the peppers are fully mature on the second plant.
 If you want more information on growing hot peppers, check out one of my favorite sites Burpee.

 Hot peppers are perfect plants for companion planting to sprinkle throughout the veggie garden.
 They play well with tomatoes, carrots, some squash, and a variety of herbs.
 There aren’t many critters in the backyard that will happily eat a spicy hot pepper!
-They can also thrive in raised pots throughout the garden where the soil is compacted.
+They can also thrive in raised pots (like Air Pots) throughout the garden where the soil is compacted.

 I have a confession to make.
 I’m a wimp when it comes to super hot foods.
 Why do I grow hot peppers?
 My family loves them, and they are great dried to use in moderation when cooking.
 I have a passion for peppers because I enjoy the variety of sizes, colors, shapes, and smells that they come in.
 I have always planted peppers in my flower beds for flair and color next to my annuals like Marigolds, Zinnias, Salvia, and even my Alba Roses.
 The bright hanging peppers in saucer or clumped banana shapes look stunning carpeting the ground around dwarf banana trees in my garden.
 Planted with Swiss Chard offers a unique look as well.
 Sharing your pepper plants with your flowers bring in additional pollinators, helps crowd out weeds, and you can eat your flower bed!